Equality information

 At present, obtaining detailed information and statistics on the transgender population is very difficult as this has never been systematically done before and because people are reluctant to identify as transgender for fear of discrimination.
 Further information may be available from national organisations that work on transgender issues, including Stonewall, The Gender Trust, and GIRES.

-The Council collect employee information to help us ensure employment practices are free from discrimination.
+The Council collects employee information to help us ensure employment practices are free from discrimination.
 Find out more on our workforce profile and information page.

 Nottinghamshire Insight brings together a collection of resources such as reports, data, maps and profiles to form a picture of the County's population, health and wellbeing, economy and services.
 This content can be used to form an evidence base for planning, developing and improving local services.